MilesBHuff/Artsy/README.md

 This section describes things we did which were complete overkill, and which will hopefully amount to even more extra credit:

-* Entire GUI was coded by hand
+* Entire GUI was coded by hand.

-* All icons were custom-made by hand for this project
+* All icons were custom-made by hand for this project.

 * A Queue was used for to implement the Konami-code.
 We have not gone over data-structures, and neither of us coders have used a queue before.

+* Menu was extended to perform all button-actions.

+* Extra buttons were provided below each picture.

+* Application can support pictures of dimensions different than 300x300px.

 # About